Which program is right for you?

 - Childhood Special Education

-- Infant and Family Development and Early Intervention / Early Childhood Special and General Education
+- Infant & Family Development and Early Intervention / Early Childhood Special & General Education

 Autism Spectrum Annotation

-If you already have certification in Teaching Students with Disabilities and you are seeking certification to work with children on the autisms spectrum, apply for the 12 credit Autism Spectrum Annotation that begins in July.
-This sequence leads to an extension to the Teaching Students with Disabilities certification, qualifying teachers for the Severe or Multiple Disabilities Annotation.
+If you already have certification in Teaching Students with Disabilities and you are seeking certification to work with children on the autism spectrum, apply for the 12 credit Autism Spectrum Annotation that begins in Summer.
+This sequence leads to an extension to certification in Teaching Students with Disabilities, or to certification in Speech and Language Disabilities, qualifying teachers for the Severe or Multiple Disabilities Annotation.